Jaguar I-Pace review

 The I-Pace is quite a large car and shares a very similar footprint to an Audi Q5 in terms of size.
 It measures in at 4,682mm long, 1,895mm wide and 1,565mm tall, which makes it slightly smaller than its nearest rival the Tesla Model X. However, the I-Pace does have a slightly longer wheelbase of 2,990mm, which means more space for passengers inside.

-The boot is flat and can swallow 656 litres of luggage, while dropping the rear bench frees up 1,453 litres in total – only marginally smaller than an Audi Q5.
+The boot is flat and can swallow 505 litres of luggage, while dropping the rear bench frees up 1,163 litres in total – a little smaller than something like an Audi Q5 but still a generous size.
 There’s also a 27-litre ‘froot’ under the bonnet.

 Reliability and Safety

 The Jaguar I-Pace is still fairly new and so its reliability is unproven.
-However, Jaguar finished in 9th place overall out of 30 manufacturers in our 2019 Driver Power owner satisfaction survey – owners were impressed with their cars’ engines, driving experience and safety features, but reliability was not a strong point, with 29.8 per cent of owners reporting having experienced a fault with their car.
+However, Jaguar finished in 12th place overall out of 30 manufacturers in our 2020 Driver Power owner satisfaction survey – owners were impressed with their cars’ engines, driving experience and safety features, but reliability was not a strong point, with over a quarter of owners reporting having experienced a fault with their car.
 It remains to be seen how the I-Pace will fare over the course of a typical three-year ownership cycle.

 Euro NCAP awarded the Jaguar I-Pace a full five stars in its crash tests, with a 91 per cent rating for adult occupants and 81 per cent for child occupants.
 It also scored 73% for pedestrian protection and 81% for its driver assistance system – the model has been kitted out with a raft of safety tech such as adaptive cruise control, emergency brake assist, lane departure warning, blind spot monitoring and traffic sign recognition technology.